hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 #### Data Corruption

-The PTFE application architecture relies on multiple service endpoints (Cloud SQL, Cloud Storage) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.
+The Terraform Enterprise application architecture relies on multiple service endpoints (Cloud SQL, Cloud Storage) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.

-##### PTFE Servers
+##### Terraform Enterprise Servers

-With external services (PostgreSQL Database, Object Storage) in use, there is still some application configuration data present on the PTFE server such as installation type, database connection settings, hostname.
+With external services (PostgreSQL Database, Object Storage) in use, there is still some application configuration data present on the Terraform Enterprise server such as installation type, database connection settings, hostname.
 This data rarely changes.
 We recommend [configuring automated snapshots](/docs/enterprise/private/automated-recovery.html#1-configure-snapshots) for this installation data so it can be recovered in the event of data